watate/old-website/README.md

-# Welcome to my site
-This is a work in progress, no information for now
+# Posts
+The "posts" folder is supposedly where I'm supposed to put my posts but I don't really have any need for posts (at the moment)

+# Homepage
+Homepage is in index.md (Don't ask me why or how).
+Make changes there if you need to update your homepage